DianaD96/EHRs-Data-Visualisation/README.md

 - `gulp serve` - For development mode
 - `gulp build` - concat, minify and generate the files for deployment

+## Development
+Chrome devs are asked to download the [Allow-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en-GB) Extension to be able to allow POST request to a different domain with AngularJS $http.  service.
+(Error: CORS header 'Access-Control-Allow-Origin' missing) [This is because the server to which the post request is being sent to has to implement CORS to grant JavaScript from your website access.
+Your JavaScript can't grant itself permission to access another website.](http://stackoverflow.com/questions/23823010/how-to-enable-cors-in-angularjs)
 ### Automation tools

 - [Gulp](http://gulpjs.com/)